General Sign Permit & Fee Information

 Owners of shopping centers or other multi-tenant buildings may wish to adopt a Comprehensive Sign Plan for their property.
 These sign plans allow for a more cohesive design compatible with the architectural character of the property and can simplify the sign permit process for current and future tenants.
 For a complete listing of properties with comprehensive sign plans in the Town of Leesburg, please visit our interactive map.

-To apply for a comprehensive sign plan, you must submit an application form along with four sets of plans including the following information; a site plan depicting the location of the proposed signs, colored illustrative drawings, and a specification sheet detailing the size, character and color, as well as the method of illumination and supporting structures (if any).
+To apply for a comprehensive sign plan, you must submit an application form and associated fee along with four sets of plans including the following information; a site plan depicting the location of the proposed signs, colored illustrative drawings, and a specification sheet detailing the size, character and color, as well as the method of illumination and supporting structures (if any).

 For properties outside of the H-1 Old & Historic District, comprehensive sign plans are reviewed by an internal staff committee.
 Criteria and guidance for these properties is located in Article 15 of the Town of Leesburg Zoning Ordinance.
 Please contact our Zoning Administrator Michael Watkins for additional information.